Bob Lilley (British Army soldier): Commendations

-On August 1951, Lieutenant Colonel A. C. Newman, VC, commanding officer of the 21st S.A.S.
+In August 1951, Lieutenant Colonel A. C. Newman, VC, commanding officer of the 21st S.A.S.
 Regiment, wrote:

 Missions and operations

 Lilley took part in many operations and missions in North Africa during World War II but perhaps his most acclaimed operation was on the return from a hit and run mission in 1941.
 Lilley was in a truck with Jock Lewes and David Stirling.
 Lilley suddenly yelled out for everyone to jump out of the LRDG Chevrolet truck.
 Lilley had smelled burning and realised that one of the timers pencils in the explosive bombs had activated.
 Mere seconds after they scrambled out, the truck blew up.
 Bob Lilley by his quick reaction had saved their lives.

 Lilley was a member of the British Commando team who were parachuted into Norway to destroy the heavy water facility.
 On completion of the mission he returned from Norway back to the UK by submarine.
 Lilley later received a certificate of thanks from the King Olav of Norway in December 1945.
 The letter from King Olav forms part of the Bob Lilley collection.

 Post-war, Lilley continued to serve with the SAS, including at least two operational tours in Malaya, his parent unit changing to the South Staffordshire Regiment.
 Prior to taking his discharge in 1958 he served seven years with 21 Special Air Service Regiment.
 After his service Lilley retired to Folkestone, Kent and set up a Guest house where many of his old SAS comrades would come and enjoy spending many a happy weekend reminiscing.
 Lilley died in August 1981 at the age of 67 in Folkestone, Kent.
 His funeral on 21 August 1981 was attended by Colonel David Stirling and other surviving notables from the SAS originals of 'L' Detachment 1st SAS.

 It is reported by a serving officer of 21 SAS that a portrait of Sgt Lilley hangs on the walls of Officer's Mess at the Regimental HQ in Hereford.

 The RSM of 21st SAS before Lilley was RSM John Alcock - Croix de Guerre with Silver Star.
 He was appointed in 1947 and his appointment is recorded in the SAS Newsletter of 1947.
 Like Lilley he was an ex-Coldstream Guardsman who had fought at Dunkirk.